-Section i Page number 1.
+Section Page number 1.
 Introduction 6 2.
 What is abuse?
 11 3.
 Academy staff safeguarding roles and responsibilities 12 4.
-Key safeguarding contacts 17 5.
+Key safeguarding contacts 18 5.
 Ensuring a safe environment for all children 21 6.
 Responding to concerns about a child's welfare 30 7.
-Child-on-child abuse, including sexual violence and harassment 41 8.
+Child-on-child abuse, including sexual violence and harassment 42 8.
 Safer recruitment and selection of staff 50 9.
-What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the academy 52
+What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the academy 53 Append ices 1.
+Example concerns form 57 2.
+Safeguarding flowchart 59 3.
+The seven golden rules to sharing information 60